 Stability enhancer: Trehalose dihydrate excipient is known for its excellent stability-enhancing properties.
 Its presence in pharmaceutical formulations helps protect active pharmaceutical ingredients (APIs) from degradation, especially in temperature-sensitive medications.
 This excipient forms a protective shield around the API, effectively preserving its potency and extending the shelf life of the medicine.

-Cryoprotectant: Another significant function of trehalose dihydrate excipient is its ability to act as a cryoprotectant.
+Cryoprotectant: Another significant function of trehalose dihydrate excipient low endotoxin is its ability to act as a cryoprotectant.
 By forming a glassy matrix upon freezing, trehalose dihydrate protects delicate molecules, such as proteins and vaccines, from the damaging effects of low temperatures.
 This property enables the storage and transportation of temperature-sensitive biopharmaceuticals under controlled conditions without compromising their integrity.

 Lyoprotectant: Trehalose dihydrate excipient also serves as a lyoprotectant during the lyophilization process, commonly known as freeze-drying.
 Lyophilization is a widely used technique to remove water from pharmaceutical formulations without causing any damage to the active ingredients.
 Trehalose dihydrate's presence in the formulation helps maintain the structural integrity and activity of the API during the drying process, ensuring a stable and effective end product.